Pierre-development/VarLib/README.md

 RefreshResponse refreshResponse = Authenticator.refresh(accessToken, clientToken);
 ```

-### You can add this informations to a GameAuthenticator
+### You can add these informations to a GameAuthenticator

 ```java
 GameAuthenticator gameAuthenticator = new GameAuthenticator(authenticateResponse.getSelectedProfile().getName(), authenticateResponse.getAccessToken(), authenticateResponse.getSelectedProfile().getId());